ilyasergey/YSC2229/source/week-12-reachability.rst

   write_string_to_file out s

-For instance, for our working graph we get the following image, indicating two trees, rooted at nodes 0 and 2, correspondingly:
+For instance, for our working graph we get the following image, indicating `four` trees, rooted at nodes 0, 2, 7, and 8, correspondingly (the last two trees only have one node each, hence are difficult to spot):

 .. image:: ../resources/dfs.png
    :width: 500px
    :align: center

+The reason why we ended up with four trees is due to the order in which DFS was choosing nodes to start from.

 DFS and Reachability
 --------------------